ebikatsudon/VTubeStudio/Thoughts-on-item-hotkeys-(delete-later).md

 Then, scene A is loaded again (using hotkey).
 Because all items of scene A are in the exact position recorded in scene A, this will be interpreted as an "unload" event.
 All items of scene A will be unloaded.

-If you load scene A and move one item and then load scene A again, the item will move back to the position it was in for scene A.
+If you load scene A and move one item and then load scene A again, the item will move back to the position it was in for scene A. Scenes will only be "unloaded" if you trigger them while all their included items are at the exact same spot as they are in the current scene state.

 # Hotkeys